I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced - everything a good oatmeal raisin cookie should be.

 - Combine the flour, baking soda, baking powder, salt, and cinnamon in a large bowl.
 In a separate bowl, whisk together the melted coconut oil, sugar, whole egg, egg yolk, and vanilla, whisking vigorously.

 - Stir the wet ingredients into the dry ingredients.
 Stir in the oats, raisins, and walnuts, if using, folding into a tight batter.
 Set the dough aside for 20 minutes while the oven preheats.
 (Note: if your dough seems too wet to become scoop-able, chill it in the fridge for this 20 minutes and it'll firm up).
+If your dough is too crumbly, stir in 2 to 3 tablespoons water.

 - Scoop into 20 tablespoon-sized balls and roll lightly in barely damp hands to make them round.
 Spread out onto the prepared baking sheets and bake until puffed, golden, and a touch underbaked-looking, 10 to 11 minutes.
 Let cool on the pans for 5 minutes before transferring to a wire rack to cool completely.